 Great Ragged Island, the main island in the Jumento Cays, is one of the smallest inhabited islands in The Bahamas archipelago.
 Its population has dwindled from a high of 477 persons in 1943 to less than 100 today.

-Ragged Islanders are a hardy, seafaring people, who build boats, booms and masts for sailing sloops, race boats in regattas, and fish.
-They love the sea so much that nearly every home has a breathtaking view of the ocean.
+Ragged Islanders are a hardy, seafaring people, who build boats, booms, and masts for sailing sloops, race boats in regattas, and fish.
+They love the sea so much that nearly every home is built to have a breathtaking view of the ocean.

-Three denominations are represented on the island: Anglican, Baptist, and Church of God.
-Due to the small population, there is a floating schedule, with everyone worshipping together at one of the churches each Sunday.
+Only the Anglican, Baptist, and Church of God denominations are represented on the island.
+And, due to the small population, there is a floating schedule with everyone worshipping together on Sunday at one of the three churches.

-The croissant-shaped Jumento Chain comprises islets, cays, and rocks stretching over 110 miles — including Ragged Island, Raccoon Cay, Hog Cay, Knife Cay, Nurse Cay, Flamingo Cay, and Double-Breasted Cay.
+The croissant-shaped Jumento Chain comprises islets, cays, and rocks stretching over 110 miles.
+They include Great and Little Ragged Island, Raccoon Cay, Hog Cay, Knife Cay, Nurse Cay, Flamingo Cay, and Double-Breasted Cay.